As we transition into the how-to aspect of passive income creation, let’s begin by having you set a goal for what you want to accomplish here.

 I don’t expect your goal to be perfect.
 That isn’t the point.
 The goal is just the first step to get you moving forward and taking this seriously.
-And the ultimate goal is to get good at setting achieving your goals.
+The ultimate goal is to get good at setting and achieving your goals.
 This means you have to risk making mistakes in the beginning.

 As the saying goes, There never was a winner who wasn’t at some point a beginner.
 So begin by setting a goal.